rbeyer/kalasiris/README.rst

     # both of the above print 4.88281e-05

-You can see that you now have access to things like the Histogram class, the ``getkey_k()`` *_k function*, and much more.
+You can see that there are things like the Histogram class, the ``getkey_k()`` *_k function*, and much more.

 Read the documentation for more: https://kalasiris.readthedocs.io